 Before you turn on Zoom, though, make sure you have the right equipment to stream video.
 Here’s the tech I use in my home studio for my communication with coworkers and clients.
 The whole setup will cost you less than $500!

 Some computers come with a built-in camera.
 And as with anything, some are better than others.
 Don’t let your sellers rely on their computer’s built-in camera.
-Instead, recommend they buy an external camera for consistently better results.
+Instead, we recommend they buy an external camera for consistently better results.

 I use a Logitech Camera, which is a full HD webcam great for streaming and video recording, but there are many other options available.
 I recommend you choose one that has full HD and is great for streaming and recording.
 So, if that one is out of stock, look for others that meet those requirements.